telerik/xaml-docs/controls/radheatmap/tooltip.md

 	End Class
 {{endregion}}

-To fill the RadHeatMap with sample data we can create a list of *PlotInfo* objects and set it as DataContext of the control.
+To fill the RadHeatMap with sample data we can create a list of *TempInfo* objects and set it as DataContext of the control.

 #### __[C#] Example 3: Populating the RadHeatMap control__
 {{region radheatmap-tooltip-3}}